-- The country's ability to access the capital markets for new debt issuance. - The probability of debt being restructured, resulting in holders suffering losses through voluntary or mandatory debt forgiveness. - The international support mechanisms in place to provide the necessary support as 'lender of last resort' to that country, as well as the intention, reflected in public statements, of governments and agencies to use those mechanisms.
+- The market's assessment of creditworthiness as reflected in the bond yields. - The rating agencies' assessments of creditworthiness. - The country's ability to access the capital markets for new debt issuance. - The probability of debt being restructured, resulting in holders suffering losses through voluntary or mandatory debt forgiveness. - The international support mechanisms in place to provide the necessary support as 'lender of last resort' to that country, as well as the intention, reflected in public statements, of governments and agencies to use those mechanisms.
 This includes an assessment of the depth of those mechanisms and, irrespective of the political intent, whether there is the capacity to fulfil the required criteria.